Pinellas Community Calendar

 Farmers Market

 PINELLAS PARK — The Farmers Market is presented Saturdays in the parking lot of the Pinellas Park Performing Arts Center, 4951 78th Ave.
-N., Pinellas Park; and Sundays at England Brothers Park, 5010 81st Ave.
+N.; and Sundays at England Brothers Park, 5010 81st Ave.
 N., Pinellas Park.

 From June 1 to Sept.
-30, the Farmers Market will be on Saturdays (market only) and Sundays (complete market).
+30, the Farmers Market will be on Saturdays (produce market only) and Sundays (complete market).
 Beginning in October, the complete market will be back to Saturdays and Sundays.

 Market block-out dates for 2021 include the following: